What might be causing them, and what you need to know to protect yourself in the event you are involved in a pedestrian accident.

 Who pays the no-fault PIP benefits if you happen to be involved in a pedestrian accident?
 First, if you’re the pedestrian, you will look towards your own insurer for payment, even though your motor vehicle was not involved.
 If that isn’t possible, you will then look elsewhere for coverage.
 However, there is an order that you must follow in finding a source of no-fault coverage.
 It can be quite complicated, which is why you would need to consult a Michigan personal injury attorney who has handled pedestrian accidents successfully.

 If you seek to recover excess economic loss and/or noneconomic loss damages, you will need to file a negligence claim against the at-fault driver.
 You must show that the driver who caused or significantly contributed to your pedestrian accident was negligent.
 Additionally, you will need to show that you have suffered “threshold injur[ies],” qualifying you to make the claim for excess damages in the first place.

-Should you have any additional questions or concerns about pedestrian accidents and insurance coverage, contact our Lansing injury lawyers or Grand Rapids injury attorneys who handle pedestrian accidents, including hit-and-run cases and wrongful death claims.
+Should you have any additional questions or concerns about pedestrian accidents and insurance coverage, contact our Lansing wrongful death attorneys or Grand Rapids wrongful death attorneys who handle pedestrian accidents, including hit-and-run cases and wrongful death claims.